MicrosoftDocs/power-platform/power-platform/alm/set-up-pipelines.md

 ### Why can't I select or view certain environments when I create a pipeline?

 The target environment picker filters out any environments that:

-- The current user does not have import-access to, or
-- Are outside of the geographical region that the pipelines host is located in if host-wide setting is disabled (see [Enable cross-geo solution deployments](enable-cross-geo-solution-deployments.md)).
+- The current user doesn't have import-access to, or are outside of the geographical region that the pipelines host is located in if host-wide setting is disabled (see [Enable cross-geo solution deployments](enable-cross-geo-solution-deployments.md)).

-You also cannot create a pipeline with a target environment that is already associated to the host as a development environment.
-To change an environment's type distinction in a host, you must [navigate to the Deployment Pipeline Configuration app](#accessing-the-deployment-pipeline-configuration-app-from-power-apps), delete the environment record, and recreate it with the desired type.
+You also can't create a pipeline with a target environment that is already associated to the host as a development environment.
+To change an environment's type distinction in a host, you must [play the Deployment Pipeline Configuration app](#accessing-the-deployment-pipeline-configuration-app-from-power-apps), delete the environment record, and re-create the environment record with the desired type.

 ### Why am I seeing an error that states "this environment is already associated with another pipelines host?"